-6.1.4 FLOW PATH LENGTH AND SLOPE
+6.1.4 FLOW PATH LENGTH, SLOPE, AND WIDTH

-The slope of the drainage area or subarea (in meter per meter) shall be the average slope along the longest route of overland flow from the highest elevation to the receiving stormwater infrastructure (i.e. catchbasin, headwall, ditch inlet, etc.).
+The slope of the catchment or sub-catchment shall be the average slope along the longest route of overland flow from the highest elevation to the receiving stormwater infrastructure (i.e. catchbasin, headwall, ditch inlet, etc.).
 See Figure 6-2 for an example of the flow paths and slopes for each subarea in Figure 6-1.
+The width of the catchment or sub-catchment can be estimated as the catchment or sub-catchment drainage area divided by the average maximum overland flow path length.
+Maximum lengths from several different possible flow paths should be averaged.